 Progression and reward via the ‘three-star’ method

-I’m not going to go into my hatred of the three-star progression system too much, I don’t like games which hold you back and restrict content until you acquire a certain number of stars.
+I’m not going to go into my hatred of the three-star progression system too much, I don’t like games that hold you back and restrict content until you acquire a certain number of stars.
 However, the 8-Bit series use this grading system to reward you, rather than restrict you.
 For example, I always refer back to games such as JYDGE and Road to Ballhalla, both awesome games which I’ve reviewed previously, yet they both offer a three-star grading system based on time, efficiency, and deaths/enemies killed.
 If you don’t have enough stars, as you may have only got one or two on some of the harder levels, then you’ll hit a wall and have to try and earn more before you can move onto new levels.

 In 8-Bit Invaders and the previous two games, instead of having your progress brought to a halt, you actually get rewarded with bonus units and structures so that replaying the levels on a harder difficulty becomes easier.
 For example, every mission has a mandatory bronze task for you to complete.
 If you achieve this then you’ll win the level and you can progress to the next one as well as unlock new unit types and structures to build in all levels.
 However, if you’re playing on medium or hard mode then you’ll be able to complete two other side missions such as killing a certain number of enemies, opening some reinforcement boxes, or slaughtering someone before a set time.
-Completing these will grant you an increase to your initial loadout.
+Completing these will grant you an increase in your initial loadout.

 That’s right, some will increase the amount of money you start with, some will give you a certain building upon starting a mission, and some will have you begin with a number of units at your command.
 These bonuses also take effect in all missions, even the ones before the one you’re on.
 So, if you’re stuck on a mission, complete it on Easy, so you can progress, then come back to try again once you’ve unlocked a boost to your initial loadout!
 I know I’ve said this in each of my reviews for these games, but I really like this process.
-It gives you a sense of progression, satisfaction, and determination on overcoming the missions which you’ve failed on.
+It gives you a sense of progression, satisfaction, and determination on overcoming the missions on which you’ve failed on.
 In a way, it’s almost rogue-like.

 Why is this game the best?

 Technically, all three games are the same, as I mentioned before, yet 8-Bit Invaders felt the best and most enjoyable for me.
 To understand this, let’s look at what I liked and didn’t like about the previous two games.
 8-Bit Armies was very generic, it looked great as it was the first in the franchise, but it was basically a Comand & Conquer de-make with a similar set of units and buildings you would see in those games.
 8-Bit Hordes was more fantastical with its Orcs and Dragons yet it suffered from balancing issues.
-There was a mission which should have taken 15 minutes yet it took me over an hour due to the AI being far more advanced than it should have been.
+There was a mission that should have taken 15 minutes yet it took me over an hour due to the AI being far more advanced than it should have been.
 It also swapped out guns for the odd magic spell and a lot of melee weapons, which is great but not as interesting in my opinion.

 Then we get to 8-Bit Invaders, which is conveniently about Cranioids (aliens) and Marines (the space kind, not the navy).
 Gone are the melee weapons as we grab our laser rifles and ray guns!
 Not only that, the Cranioids have Xenodogs (which are a spitting image of the Xenomorphs from ‘Alien’), giant tripod-based robots, flying saucers, and more, whereas the Marines have badass mechas and cannons.
 So, I personally found the combat to be a lot more exciting and explosive as rockets and plasma beams are shooting all over the screen, creating their own mini light show!